 OfficeSpace Software is the world’s leading workplace management platform.
 OfficeSpace has everything you need to adapt to hybrid work and create a better place for everyone—wherever work happens.

-Beyond the first training, every employee is required to complete monthly security training classes to strengthen security practices and ensure understanding and compliance all year round.
+Beyond the first training, every employee is required to completes additional security training classes several times a year to strengthen security practices and ensure understanding and compliance all year round.

 OfficeSpace Software employees are granted access to varying internal information systems depending upon their role within the company and the training they’ve completed.
 Once granted, we use unique access identifiers in order to review who does what for maximum accountability.
 This allows for a level of control over OfficeSpace Software’s most advanced and impactful functions and reduces the chance of internal error.